-Borderline personality disorder occurs in about 1.7 to 3% of the general population.
+Estimates of how common borderline personality disorder is vary.
+It probably occurs in between 2% to almost 6% of the general population in the United States.
 It is diagnosed more often in women than in men.
 With time, symptoms tend to lessen in most people.

 Other disorders are also often present.
 They include